-$$ Ryan James Butts, MD Assistant Professor at UT Southwestern Medical Center
+$$ Ryan James Butts, MD Associate Professor at UT Southwestern Medical Center

 UTSW Physician Practicing at Children's Health